extensional/chat.dev-consumer/README.md

     method: "GET",
     endpoint: "https://api.example.com/kitten-calculator",
     params: [
-        {name: "place_name", value: "the place where we want to find the quantity of kittens", isValue: false}, // description
-        {name: "distance_from_place_name", value: "20km", isValue: true} // value
+        {name: "place_name", value: "the place where we want to find the quantity of kittens", valueType: "description"}, {name: "distance_from_place_name", value: "20km", valueType: "value"}
     ]
 };